impostorsguides/impostorsguides.github.io/rbenv/part-1/1-h-content.md

        shell executes it, and exits when the command is complete.
 ```

 OK, so we're *replacing the current shell* with the command that we're running, "rather than forking".
 What does that mean?
-I Google "what is exec in bash", and one of the first links I find is from [ComputerHope](https://archive.ph/axmcj):
+I Google "what is exec in bash", and one of the first links I find is from [ComputerHope](https://web.archive.org/web/20230323171516/https://www.computerhope.com/unix/bash/exec.htm){:target="_blank" rel="noopener"}:

 <p style="text-align: center">
   <img src="/assets/images/what-is-exec.png" width="70%" alt="What is the `exec` bash command?" style="border: 1px solid black; padding: 0.5em">